DaintyJet/CCDC2022-Task2-Writeup/README.md

 There were a few **issues** I ran into when writing the entrypoint script.
 The main issue was when I ran the **service ssh start** command which appears to be a wrapper for the **/etc/init.d/ssh start** the process of starting the SSH server failed.
 However when I would  enter the container using **docker exec -it \<ContainerID/Name\> /bin/bash** and manually start the SSH service using the **service** commands it would work fine.

+A complete version of the [entrypoint.sh](Code-Files/Dockerfile/entrypoint.sh) and [Dockerfile](Code-Files\Dockerfile\Dockerfile) can be found in this repository by clicking on the hyperlinks seen previously.

 > ![working_ssh](Task2Images/LC-Dokcer-SSH-Proof.png)
 > Just to provide some sanity to those who may struggle here is a screenshot showing that it is working using the **Image** generated from out docker file to create the containers.